SciOmicsLab/PhenoComb/README.md

 # PhenoComb

-An R package for combinatorial analysis of phenotypes
+An R package for combinatorial analysis of phenotypes.

 ## Installing PhenoComb